PasinduVinod/txt_to_xlsx_converter/README.md

 # txt_to_xlsx_converter
-This simple program will converts a structured text file to a xlsx file.
+This simple program will convert a structured text file to a xlsx file.

 For example,